 “Have you said hello to Edward Bear?” asks Mum.
 So I kiss him.

-“He doesn’t like it when people ignore him,” says Mum.
+“He doesn’t like it when people ignore him,” Mum remarks.
 “When they’re gone, he growls.”

 Mum reckons that getting Edward Bear back is the best thing that’s happened since she moved out of her home.

 Naturally, this week’s move back to her previous rest home was quite an event.
-“Does he know what’s happening?”
+For many older adults, moving can be rather nerve-racking—even traumatic.
+“Does Edward Bear know what’s happening?”
 I asked in the days leading up to it.

-“Of course,” said Mum.
+“Of course,” Mum confirmed.
 “He’s feeling quite unsettled.”

 We talked about where to hang her pictures, and then we opened the last box.